 Polybrominated diphenyl ethers (PBDEs) – a class of flame retardants – have been found to be widespread environmental pollutants.
 These compounds have been associated with a number of serious health concerns in humans such as tumors, developmental disabilities in fetuses whose mothers were exposed to PBDEs during pregnancy, and hormonal imbalances.5 This is why many of these compounds are gradually being phased out or banned.

 Flame retardants are said to bind to the dust as and when the substances on which they’re used start wearing out.
-So, the best
+So, the best way to get rid of them is to keep cleaning around the house.

 The major source of this heavy metal is lead-based paint.
 However, it can also end up in drinking water from old water pipes, which used to be made of it.